-At Shainman's New York City spaces, Mekgosi is premiering two new projects.
-"The social revolution of our time cannot take its poetry from the past but only from the poetry of the future," which takes its title from a Karl Marx text about disavowing the past in order to achieve a revo-lutionary state, offers 12 paintings that are paired with texts taken from the writings of women from either Africa or the African Dias-pora.
-A painting of a young black bride in her wedding gown is juxta-posed with a text from Toni Morrison's Belored, while a black boy on a horse is ironically set off by roughly typed text taking about the disappearance of fish from Uganda's freshwater lakes.
-Tour blocks north, at Shainman's other city site, Pan-African Pulp appropriates the imagery of an African pulp photo-novel about a black crime-fighter to present a story about Pan-Africanism with Mokgosi's inserted dialogue, which changes the plot to highlight the aspirations of Africans to self-determination and self-governance.
-Presented in 31 canvas panels with some added commentary here, the graphic novel is displayed as jumbo vinyl works attached directly to the wall in the show at the University of Michigan, which commissioned this new body of work.
+Ar Shainman's New York City spaces, Mekgosi is premiering two new projects.
+The social revolution of our time cannot take its poetry from the past but only from the poetry of the future, "which takes its tilde from a Karl Mars text about disasowing the past in onler to achieve a revo-lutionary state, offers 12 paintings that are paired with texts taken from the writings of women from either Africa or the African Dia-pora.
+A painting of a young black bride in her wedding gown is juxta-pora.
+A painting of a young black bride in her wedding gown is juxta-pora.
+A painting of of by roughly typed text taking about the above a troincially set off by roughly typed text taking about the space and the state off by the state taking about the space and the state off by the state taking about the disappearance of fish from Uganda's freshwater lake.
+Four blocks north, at Shainman's other eity site, Pan-African Pulp for the state the imagety of an African pulp photo-novel about a black cime-fighter to present a story about Pan-Africanism with Mokgosi's of Africans to self-determination and self-governance.
+Presented in 31 canvas panels with some added commentary here, the graphic movel is show at the University of Michagan, which commissioned this new sody of work.

-show at the University of Michigan, which commissioned this new body of work.
-Capping off the artist's string of exhibitions, PAMM brings Mek-gosi full circle in the exhibition Your Trip to Africa, which features a series of newly commissioned large-scale paintings that together func-tion as a single, unified work dynamically investigating his central themes, while gigantically storyboarding Africa like it has never been seen before.
+body of work.
+Capping off the artist's string of exhibitions, PAMM brings Mek-gosi full circle in the exhibition Your Trip to Africa, which features a series of newly commissioned large scale paintings that together func-tion as a single, unified work dynamically investigating his central themes, while gigantically storyboarding Africa like it has never been seen before.